RP Photonics logo

 Types of Electro-optic Probes

-In internal electro-optic sampling (or direct electro-optic sampling), the substrate e.g. of an integrated circuit is used as the electro-optic medium.
+In internal electro-optic sampling (or direct electro-optic sampling), the substrate e.g. of a photonic integrated circuit is used as the electro-optic medium.
 Of course, the substrate has to be an electro-optic material in that case.
 Suitable substrates are gallium arsenide (GaAs) and indium phosphide (InP).
 Internal sampling is minimally invasive.

 Types of Electro-optic Sampling Systems

-Pump-probe systems use two copies of optical pulse trains with a variable time delay.
+Pump–probe systems use two copies of optical pulse trains with a variable time delay, controlled with an adjustable optical delay line.
 Mechanically changing the time delay allows sequential sampling of different portions of a waveform.
-The timing jitter of the mode-locked laser is not important, as only the relative timing between pump and probe pulses matters, and these pulses are derived from the same laser pulses.
+The timing jitter of the mode-locked laser is not relevant, as only the relative timing between pump and probe pulses matters, and these pulses are derived from the same laser pulses.

 Other systems use a single pulse train which is synchronized to an electronic (often microwave) oscillator.
 Here, the sequential sampling is achieved by introducing a small frequency offset between some harmonic of the pulse repetition rate and the electronic oscillator which drives the device under test.